dialog-semiconductor/BLE_SDK6_examples/connectivity/ibeacon_Optim/Readme.md

 ## How to run the example

-For initial setup of the example please refer to [this section of the dialog support portal](http://lpccs-docs.dialog-semiconductor.com/Software_Example_Setup/index.html).
+For the initial setup of the project that involves linking the SDK to this SW example, please follow the Readme [here](__Github sdk6 readme link__).

 ### Initial Setup